rolandcoops/Gradiate/readme.md

 # Browser Support

-IE9+ as post-babel build (lib folder) uses ES5 features.
+Compiled production build build (lib folder) will work in IE9+ (compiled with babeljs).
-Pre-babel build (src folder) will work in IE11+.
+Pre-compiled development build (src folder) will work as-is in IE11+.

 **Note**: If running in enterprise mode, ES5 features such as Array.isArray() might have to be polyfilled!